There are many names of God in Hindu Dharma: Brahman, Isvara, Paramatman, Supreme Self, Bhagavan, Parabrahman, Shiva, Vishnu, Yaksha, etc.

 The third school of thought says that there are two different sets of reality, and they are different.

 God and the creation represent two different eternal realities, and that the liberated souls will never merge into him, but instead might come into the presence of God only.
 The theory also holds that souls are not created by God.
 They are eternal, but they are dependent on various stages of liberation and bondage.
 They are caught in Samsara, and the cycle of births and deaths, due to the delusion and desire-ridden actions.
-When they are liberated, they reach the highest heaven of God and lives in his company.
+When they are liberated, they reach the highest heaven of God and live in his company.
 But never merging with him.

 This school of thought is known as Dvaita and is popularized by Sri Madhvacharya.